San José State University

 Email: david.schuster@sjsu.edu

-Class Days/Time: Tues. & Thurs., 10:45am – 12:00pm
+Class Days/Time: Tues. & Thurs., 10:30am – 11:45am

 Prerequisites: STAT 115 or equivalent

 My name is Dr. David Schuster, and you are welcome to call me ‘Dave,’ ‘David,’ or ‘Dr. Schuster.’
 My preferred pronouns are he/him/his.
 I have been teaching since 2008 and a professor at SJSU since 2013.
 I earned my Ph.D. in psychology from the University of Central Florida.
 I am looking forward to being your instructor as you develop your research and statistics skills in our course.
-I am also working to anticipate and minimize disruption to our class (some of which may be beyond our control) while prioritizing our health and safety.
-I will keep you updated should any changes become necessary, and I appreciate your patience as we navigate these challenges.

-From the catalog: Advanced problems in statistical analysis.
+The catalog description of this course is: Advanced problems in statistical analysis.
 Advanced consideration of hypothesis testing, estimation and analysis of variance.

 Upon successful completion of the requirements for the MA in Research and Experimental Psychology, students will be able to: